MTV (Russia): Ownership history

 In 1998, Viacom International Media Networks Europe (VIMN Europe) signed a long-term agreement with Biz Enterprises to launch a 24-hour music channel in the Russian Federation.
 MTV became the first US television brand to localize in the Russian state.
+In 2002, Boris Zosimov sold his stake to the owner of the MTV brand to Viacom, after which he left the channel.
+At the same time, Viacom began to change the channel format on the model of the original MTV channel.
 In 2007, VIMN Europe signed a new agreement with Prof Media to operate and broadcast the channel along with VH1 Russia.
 Under Prof Media's ownership the channel moved from music orientated programming to youth-orientated programming.
 This move proved to be very unsuccessful for its new owners as research conducted by VIMN showed Russian viewers prefer music programming over reality based programming.